 When you register the documents accompanying an inter vivos gift via a bank or a deed of gift executed before by a foreign notary-public, you'll have to pay gift tax.
 In such cases, there's no inheritance tax to pay if the donor dies.

-Life insurance is another way of making someone a beneficiary while you're still alive or if you die, whilst still taking account of the portion of your estate legally set aside for your residuary legatees2.
+Life insurance is another way of making someone a beneficiary while you're still alive or if you die.
 For instance, you may want to name your grandchildren as beneficiaries.
 Because they're taxed separately at the rate for direct-line relatives, they'll have less inheritance tax to pay in total as the tax charge is spread over several heirs.

 When the insured event occurs (you die or your insurance policy matures), your insurance company pays a capital sum to the beneficiaries named in your policy.
 You can technically surrender a life insurance policy or change beneficiaries named under your policy at any time, provided the insured event has not occurred.

 A contractual beneficiary clause under a life insurance policy takes precedence over what is stipulated in a marriage contract or will.
 This is because the insurance pay-out goes straight to the beneficiaries under the clause without passing into the deceased's estate.
-You can avoid this happening by naming your estate as the beneficiary, in which case the capital sum will be paid along with the rest of the deceased policyholder's estate.
+You can also name your 'estate' as beneficiary.
+In that case the capital sum will be paid along with the rest of the deceased policyholder's estate.
 Inheritance tax is payable on such benefits.

 Note that the policyholder2 should ideally also be the insured person3 to avoid the insurance getting frozen where the policyholder dies but the insured person is still living.